hathitrust/otis/README.md

 ## Built With

-* Otis is a dockerized (Ruby on) Rails 6 application.
+* Otis is a dockerized (Ruby on) Rails 8 application.
-* It uses Bootstrap 3 for UI.
-(A big TODO is to update Bootstrap.)
+* It uses Bootstrap 5 for UI.
 * Mariadb database.
-* Keycard and checkpoint gems for authentication & authorization.
+* `keycard` and `checkpoint` gems for authentication & authorization.

 ## Phases